Purity and 2-Calabi-Yau categories: Quivers and preprojective algebras

 \subsection{Quiver representations}

-Until Theorem \ref{pp3_thm}, $k$ is an arbitrary fixed field throughout \S \ref{sec:quivers}. \smallbreak A quiver is a directed graph, i.e. a pair of sets $Q_1$ and $Q_0$ denoting the arrows and the vertices, respectively, along with a pair of maps

-taking an arrow to its source and target, respectively.
+Until Theorem \ref{pp3_thm}, $k$ is an arbitrary fixed field throughout \S \ref{sec:quivers}. \smallbreak A quiver is a directed graph, i.e. a pair of sets $Q_1$ and $Q_0$ denoting the arrows and the vertices, respectively, along with a pair of maps $s,t\colon Q_1\rightarrow Q_0$ taking an arrow to its source and target, respectively.
 We will always assume that $Q_1$ and $Q_0$ are finite.
 We denote by $k Q$ the free path algebra of $Q$ over $k$, with $k$-basis given by paths in $Q$, including ``lazy paths'' of length zero at each vertex, labelled $e_i$ for $i\in Q_0$.
 Multiplication is defined by concatenation of paths.
 A left $k Q$-module $\rho$ has a dimension vector $\udim(\rho)\in\BN^{Q_0}$ defined by

 We define by

 the Euler pairing on dimension vectors for $Q$.